 - Step 1.
-Locate the Mbox File Converter application in the /Applications/Mbox v4 Utilities folder.
-Double-click icon to launch the application.
-Or, simply drag a movie file onto the Mbox File Convertor icon.
-If files are dropped directly onto the application's icon, then they will be processed with the most recently used settings (if applicable). - Step 2.
-If the application is launched first, the conversion settings can be adjusted.
+Locate the Mbox File Convertor application in the /Applications/Mbox v4 Utilities folder.
+Double-click its icon to launch the application.
+Or, simply drag a movie file onto the Mbox File Convertor icon. - a.
+If the application is launched before files are dropped onto it, the conversion settings can be adjusted.
 Adjust as required.
-Refer to "File Conversion Settings" on the previous page. - Step 3.
-Once the settings are adjusted, drag and drop one or more movie files onto the application window. - Step 4.
+Refer to "File Conversion Settings" on page 159. - b.
+If files are dropped directly onto the application's icon when it has not been launched, then they will be processed with the settings from the last time the application was launched. - Step 2.
+Adjust setting as desired, then drag and drop one or more movie files onto the application window. - Step 3.
 After conversion, manually (re)move the original files from the folder, so there are not two files with the same index value.

-WARNING!
-Movie file conversion to the ProRes and Hap codecs requires that the full codec be installed on the computer, otherwise the conversion will fail.

-Note: The current version of the Mbox File Convertor application (v4.3) relies on QuickTime 7 technology to convert movies.
-It may not work on computers with newer operating systems beyond High Sierra.
+IMPORTANT!
+Movie file conversion to the ProRes or Hap codec with the Mbox File Convertor application requires that the corresponding codec .component file be installed on the computer (in the /Library/QuickTime folder), otherwise the conversion cannot be made.
+The Mbox File Convertor application (v4.3.2) uses QuickTime 7 technology to convert movies.
+Therefore, it may not work on computers with operating systems beyond Mojave 10.14.1 that eliminate support for QuickTime 7 technology.